laszlocph/gimlet-docs/docs/setup/master-template.md

 The Gimlet Master Template is a *Kustomize* based template.

-Using the `.gimlet.yaml` file or the settings given on the UI, Gimlet constructs a valid *Kustomize* template for the application.
+Using the `.gimlet.yaml` file or the deployment settings given on the UI, Gimlet constructs a valid *Kustomize* template for the application.

 The available options are defined in the `questions.yaml` which is then merged with the application settings to get the application yamls